Here I will be reviewing the Callaway XR driver.

 What are the reviews like?

-- a “Speed Step Crown” combined with an aerodynamic head shape.
+A “Speed Step Crown” is combined with an aerodynamic head shape.
 Callaway states that the XR is aerodynamically efficient, and this contributes to less drag and more clubhead speed.

 Based on Callaway’s own testing, the effects of the aerodynamic shaping and R•MOTO together can increase ball speeds by up to 5 mph over drivers like the RAZR X Black.